Toric moment mappings and Riemannian structures: A Klein correspondence

-The inverse image of $e^{34}$ in $\sP^+$ consists of all the OCS's $J$ for which this form represents the contribution of a negatively-oriented $J$-invariant $2$-plane (for example, full-rank forms involving $-e^{34}$).
-It is easy to see that this set projects onto the edge determined by $J_1$ and $J_3$.
-As another example, consider the form $e^{15}-e^{26}-ae^{34}$.
-Its image by $\mu_T$ is the midpoint of the segment $AB$.
-It can be interpreted as the sum of $e^{15}-e^{26}-e^{34}\in\sP^+$ and $(1-a)e^{34}$.
-The form $e^{15}-e^{26}-e^{34}$ maps exactly to the midpoint of the edge $J_1J_3$.\smallbreak
+The image of $e^{12}$ in $\sP^+$ consists of all the OCS's $J$ for which this form represents the contribution of a negatively-oriented $J$-invariant $2$-plane (for example, full-rank forms involving $-e^{12}$).
+It is easy to see that this set projects onto the edge $\mathcal{E}_{23}$.
+Keeping in mind Lemma~\ref{compplane} it should be not a surprise that the image of $F^+$ in $\sP^+$ projects onto the face in $\Delta_{\sP^+}$ opposite to $J_0$.